gitkraken/gitkraken-client-docs/gitkraken-client/how-to-install.md

 Note: for older distros that do not have ```dnf```, you should use ```yum``` instead.

 ### Snap

 Snap is an easy-to-install package for Linux distributions (supported versions above).
 Get it from the snap store or [Snapcraft.io](https://snapcraft.io/gitkraken).

+### WSL
+If you're attempting to use GitKraken client within Windows Subsystem for Linux (WSL), visit our page on <a href="">How to use GitKraken Client with WSL</a> for additional details.

 ### Linux Data Location
 GitKraken Client data is stored in `/home/{user}/.gitkraken` == `~/.gitkraken`.